Articles by Year: La Folia, 2005.

 A few months ago, two delicious surprises appeared in my mailbox, both leading to other discoveries.
 I had never heard the impeccable Netherlands Wind Ensemble, despite their varied Chandos releases…

-The Requiem doesn’t really conclude.
+Requiem for Larissa doesn’t really conclude.
 It recycles, gently rummaging through Silvestrov’s portmanteau of Romantic gestures and remembrances.